maubanel/UE5-Blueprints/interface-ii/README.md

 ##### `Step 5.`\|`ITB`| :small_orange_diamond:

-Now we want to call our parent behavior.
-So right click on
+Now this is overriding the parent behavior.
+But we want the light to turn on and off with the parent.
+So we can call it.
+Right click on on the **Event Room10Switch** node and select **Add Call to Parent Function**.
+This will add a **Parent: Room10Switch** node to the chart.
+Connect the execuation pins as well as **bIsActivated** to **bIsActivated** on the parent call.

 ![add interface to blueprint](images/callParent.png)